 In addition, by increasing the smoothing iterations, the different colours can be blended, allowing the mixing of colours from the different sources.
 As an example, in this animation the two source objects are a Cube and an X-Particles emitter.
 Both source objects have this switch checked, and the vertex map from the Cube is used to apply a blue material only to the cube, so that a second material (red) is applied to the particle mesh.
 The smoothing iterations are set to 64, giving a blend between red and blue where the different parts of the mesh overlap:

 Object ID Map Smoothing Iterations

 The number of smoothing iterations to use in the vertex map when 'Generate Object ID' is checked for a source object.
 The higher the value, the smoother the blend between different maps.

 Fill With Spheres parameters

-In this mode, instead of creating a surface, the mesher will first generate the mesh - which will not be displayed - and then fill that mesh with spheres.
+In this mode, instead of creating a surface, the mesher will derive a voxel grid - which will not be displayed - from the object and then fills that with spheres.
 The parameters in this section allow you to control the sphere generation.

 Max.
 Number of Spheres

 This is the maximum number of spheres that will be created, even if there is space to include more.

 The size limits of the spheres.
 If they are both the same the spheres will be of uniform size.